machta/Alenka/README.md

 If your device doesn't support OpenCL (e.g. when running a Linux guest in VirtualBox), use AMD APP SDK for a CPU implementation of OpenCL.

+On Linux install matio package ("libmatio-dev" for Ubuntu).
+On Windows Matio is downloaded automatically.

 ### Build instructions
 1. Clone this repo